jumpmouse/repo-hosting-migration-and-workflows/new-carousels/validation-and-group-plan/phase-3-add-group-carousel.md

 # Phase 3 — Add "Group" as a New Carousel Type

 Owner: FE/BE team (lead: CTO)
-Status: Planned
+Status: Deferred
 Date: 2025-09-18

 Goal: Introduce a new carousel type, `Group`, enabling Admins to curate groups of assets/categories rendered by a simple grid/list FE component.
 Ensure full E2E support across DB → API → Admin → FE mapper → FE component.

+Decision (2025-09-19): Do NOT add `Group` to `CarouselType` at this time.
+Keep the `asset-group` component as a reusable section (not a carousel).
+Mapper helpers (`buildAssetGroup`, `getAssetGroupConfig`, `mapAssetGroup`) remain available for optional use, but we will not wire Group as a first-class carousel type.

 ## Context
 - Existing FE already contains an `asset-group` component (`shared/components/carousels/asset-group/asset-group.component.*`) and mapper helpers (`buildAssetGroup`, `getAssetGroupConfig`, `mapAssetGroup`).
 - The BE currently does not expose a `CarouselType.Group` in `CarouselType.cs` (to be confirmed), and Admin likely lacks Group-specific editing UI.

-## BE Scope
+## BE Scope (Deferred)
-- Add `Group` to `LoT.DataModels.Enums.CarouselType` enum.
+- Do not add `Group` to the backend `CarouselType` enum for now.
-- Ensure `CarouselEntity` supports `ConfigJson` as needed.
-- API: `CategoryController` landing/promo payloads should return Group carousels alongside existing types.
-- Migration: If enum change requires DB data updates or seeds (new carousels), create a migration.
+- No DB/DTO changes required at this stage.

-## Admin Scope
+## Admin Scope (Deferred)
-- Admin edit UI should allow creating/editing `Group` carousels:
+- No Admin changes.
+If we reintroduce Group later, revisit:
   - Name, Description, Type=Group
   - Item management: select assets to include (or categories, if we define group-of-categories)
   - Optional `ConfigJson` for presentation, e.g.: